 Is there a way to punish a criminal before he actually commits the crime?

-In some circumstances a “crime” can be punished before it occurs.
-Many jurisdictions have either a general “attempt” crime or individual statutes that make attempted murder or attempted robbery, or the like, a crime.
+In some circumstances, a “crime” can be punished before it occurs.
+Many jurisdictions have either a general “attempt” crime or individual statutes that make attempted murder, attempted robbery, or the like a crime.

-Whether the offender has the intent necessary to be convicted of attempt depends on the mental state required by the underlying crime.
-If a person's actual intention at the time he or she attacked the victim was to cause bodily harm, he or she cannot be convicted of attempted murder if the victim does not die.
+Whether the offender has the intent necessary to be convicted of an attempt depends on the mental state required by the underlying crime.
+If a person's actual intention at the time they attacked the victim was to cause bodily harm, they cannot be convicted of attempted murder if the victim does not die.
 (However, he could be convicted of the actual crime of murder if the victim died, even if his intention was only to cause bodily harm.)

-Likewise, a person whose plan to steal fails can be convicted of attempted theft, which requires the intention to deprive another of his or her property permanently, only if he or she had the same intention at the time the crime was attempted.
+Likewise, a person whose plan to steal fails can be convicted of attempted theft, which requires the intention to permanently deprive another of his or her property, only if he or she had the same intention at the time the crime was attempted.

 The punishment for the crime of attempt can be the same as the punishment for the completed crime.
-However, most jurisdictions make some distinction and provide for a lesser punishment for attempt.
+However, most jurisdictions make some distinctions and provide for a lesser punishment for an attempt.

 Are all illegal drugs treated equally when it comes to punishing drug dealers?